 The next year, he began taking classes at a Chinese-language school in lower Manhattan.
 In the summer of 1963, Wong was recognized with a medal and a scholarship check by a nearby post of the American Legion.
 He decided to repay its generosity.

 “In the Far East, when you go to school, your job is to study hard.
 But this group, who didn’t even know me, honored me with a medal….
 I had no idea what the American Legion did, but I wanted to be part of that organization.
 That made it easier to join when the time came.”

 In 1969, Wong enlisted in the military and was sent to Vietnam.
 He was stationed at Saigon’s Tan Son Nhut Air Base, where he worked undercover as a Chinese-language expert.
 Wong relished the discipline and camaraderie of the Army, and would re-up for the next 20 years, stopping in New Jersey, Georgia, Philadelphia, Germany, and South Korea.

 By the time of last month’s national convention, the next leader of the American Legion was already apparent.
 Wong was elected unanimously.

 “There is competition, but in reality, the competition started many, many years ago,” he said.
 “I’ve been tested throughout my career.”

-This article appears in the Sep.
-12, 2011, edition of National Journal Daily.
+This article appears in the September 19, 2011, edition of NJ Daily.